szorfein/ansible/README.md

 # ansible

 ## Install
-`install-minimal.sh` will check dependencies for Ansible and start services.
+`install.sh` will check dependencies for Ansible and start services.

+On a server:

+    $ ./install.sh --server --password

+For you:

-    $ ./install-minimal.sh
+    $ ./install.sh --client

+Test the connection:

     $ ansible localhost -i hosts-start --ask-pass -m ping

 If the last command return `pong`, the next add password-less for Ansible.